lovettchris/lovettchris.github.io/posts/tesla/index.md

 The regenerative braking is also saving my brake pads big time.
 When I got back home California, an 855 mile drive, I still had factory paint on the inside of the brake pads because I hardly ever use the brakes.

+### Super Charging

+On my way home from California I used 3 super charging stations.
+Getting back to 80 % full in 20 minutes is  amazing.
+I love how new stations keep popping up everywhere.
+On my trip to Vancouver the super charger was right in the down town area so I could walk from there to my business appointment.
+By the time I got back the car was full and ready for my trip home.
+So I spent absolutely no time standing around picking my nose while getting high on gas fumes!
+Electric charging is actually saving me time.
+This is such an amazing user experience.
+At home I have the [high power wall charger](https://www.amazon.com/Tesla-Motors-Connector-Charging-Station/dp/B01HYBZG0Q/ref=sr_1_10?hvadid=78615143777670&hvbmt=bb&hvdev=c&hvqmt=b&keywords=tesla+wall+charger+organizer&qid=1558143229&s=gateway&sr=8-10) which has also worked flawlessly, keeping my car topped up at all times.
+I love how you can schedule when the car charges, and reduce the top limit so Tesla can keep all battery cells balanced and in good condition.
+I have not seen any noticeable drop in battery capacity since the day I bought the car.

 ### Auto-steering

 On roads with clear lane markings the car allows me to enter an auto-pilot mode where the car will keep